Looking southeast while riding the loop clockwise. That's Mount Timpanogos in Utah County at mid-right.

 View north into Salt Lake County.
 The dirt road below is access from Maple Hollow.

-For quick rides with beginning bikers or kids, start at the Maple Hollow Deer Ridge trailhead.
-It's just under 1-1/2 miles up to the loop.
+For quick rides with beginning bikers or kids, start at the Deer Ridge trailhead, just south of the Maple Hollow trailhead at the end of Deer Ridge Drive.
+Via the doubletrack, it's just under 1-1/2 miles up to the top of the loop.
 The doubletrack climb can be your warm-up.
 Plan on a couple of look-around breaks during the climb.

 Bottom Line!